1. General Information

 Panopto is the Lecture Capture Service (LCS) available for use by staff and students to record lectures and events for subsequent viewing by different users.
 Having integrated with Moodle, recorded lectures will be uploaded and associated with the Moodle course automatically.
 More details can be found at http://moodle-support.hku.hk/teacher/panopto.

-ITS, through the Learning Environment Services (LES) Team, looks after the central learning environment of the University, comprising classrooms, lecture theatres, Chi Wah Learning Commons, The Oval (1/F of Knowles Building), The Curve (1/F and 2/F of KK Leung Building) and The Lounge (MB238 of Main Building).
+ITS, through the Learning Environment Services (LES) Team, looks after the central learning environment of the University, comprising classrooms, lecture theatres, Chi Wah Learning Commons and The Curve (1/F and 2/F of KK Leung Building).
 A wide variety of facilities is provided to support the technology-enabled learning experience.
 For example, the Digital Literacy Laboratory (DLL) has powerful iMacs and well equipped production studios together with technical support for multimedia production.
 Communal PCs come with latest version of software packages, including word-processing, web page design, graphical and multimedia tools, and statistical analysis. uPrint service (laser printing service) is available for both communal and personal laptop computers (click here for the configuration procedures) which are connected to the campus network through WiFi.
 A Materializer 3D Printer is also available in the Chi Wah Learning Commons.

 ITS coordinates a number of software for use by staff and students.
 They can download and use these items by following the procedures below: